hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

   * Help dimensional reduction.
     * The input and output has same number of dimensions, and the hidden layer has less dimensions, thus it contains compressed informations of input layer, which is why it acts as a dimension reduction for the original input.
 "Decoding" is the lossy reconstruction of the input.
     * For example, t-SNE can plot data into 2D or 3D, but it doesn't work well when the original dimension is large.
 So a good practice is to have autoencoder help reduce the dimensions first, then use t-SNE for 2D, 3D plot.
+  * Autoencoder vs PCA
+    * Autoencoder is more time consuming, but when the data is too large that the memory is not enough to store, PCA cannot handle but autoencoder can handle the memory limitation.
   * [Python Example - Autoencoder for Dimensional Reduction][22]
     * Dimensional reduced data came from `encoder.predict()`, `encoder` here is the intermediate result of `input -> hidden layer`
     * With dimensional reduced data, it's later using lighGMB for model training